Artur Sobiech

 Artur Adam Sobiech (born 12 June 1990) is a Polish former professional footballer who played as a forward.
+He is currently the director of football of Ekstraklasa club Cracovia.
 From 2008 to 2025, he represented clubs such as Polonia Warsaw, Hannover 96, Lechia Gdańsk and Lech Poznań, among others.

 Club career

 Sobiech was born in Ruda Śląska.
 After spending four years at Ruch Chorzów, where he started his professional career, Sobiech joined Polonia Warsaw in July 2010.
 Polonia paid €1 million for him.
 He was named Ekstraklasa discovery of the year.

 On 30 June 2011, Sobiech transferred to Bundesliga side Hannover 96, signing a contract until June 2014.
 In May 2013, the club announced that he had extended his contract until 30 June 2017.

 On 9 August 2018, Sobiech joined Lechia Gdańsk on a three-year contract.
 In his first season at Lechia Sobiech found himself to be the second choice forward behind Flávio Paixão.
 His season started well, scoring a hat-trick against Zagłębie Lubin, but then only managed to score another four league goals in his next 23 games.
 Sobiech fared better in the Polish Cup that season, scoring three goals in four games, including scoring the only goal in the 2019 Polish Cup final against Jagiellonia Białystok to secure the cup win for Lechia.
 Despite statistically not having the best season, Sobiech played an important role in Lechia securing their joint highest league finish in their history of third, and leading the club to cup success.
 The following season started well for both Sobiech and Lechia, with Sobiech coming on as a substitute as Lechia won the Polish Super Cup.

 After a promising start for Lechia in the 2019–20 season, Sobiech left the club during the winter break for Fatih Karagümrük.
 In total Sobiech made 52 appearances and scored 16 goals in the club's most successful period in their modern history.